-Can I target particular members of the USF community for email outreach through the Office of Communications and Marketing (OCM)?
+Can I target particular members of the USF community for email outreach through the Office of Marketing Communications (OMC)?

 Absolutely.
 You can send emails to the following USF target groups: prospective students, students, faculty/staff, alumni, donors, and parents of current USF students.

 The emails that are sent out by OMC follow best practice by always targeting the smallest relevant group based on your criteria and goals.
 All emails to external audiences are optional and allow the recipient to opt out of receiving further communications.

 If you want to regularly send required emails to USF students, faculty and staff, you need to use USFconnect emails.
 If you want to send optional emails, you can get trained in an email system called iModules to do so.
 Contact the Office of E-Communications at email@example.com to find out who your unit’s USFconnect or iModules email administrator is.
 Read more in the internal email standards about how to send messages to internal audiences.